Upper seminar "Theoretical computer science

 Finally, we present a new and simplified proof for the fact that stateless ordered restarting automata only accept regular languages.

-Freitag, 15.07.2016: Daniel Kernberger
+Friday, 15.07.2016: Daniel Kernberger

 Model Checking for the Full Hybrid Computation Tree Logic

-We consider the hybridisations of the full branching time logic CTL∗ through the addition of nominals, binders and jumps.
+We consider the hybridizations of the full branching time logic CTL∗ through the addition of nominals, binders and jumps.
 We formally define three fragments restricting the interplay between hybrid operators and path formulae contrary to previous proposals in the literature which ignored potential problems with a formal semantics.
 We then investigate the model checking problem for these logics obtaining complexities from PSPACE-completeness to non-elementary decidability.

-Freitag, 08.07.2016: Qichao Wang
+Friday, 08.07.2016: Qichao Wang

 Weighted Restarting Automata as Language Acceptors